rachid-o/stresser-java/README.md

+Make sure that JDK 11+ is installed and used as default.

 ## Run Stresser from sources
-Make sure that Java 9+ installed and used as default.

 ```
 ./gradlew runStresser
 ```

 ## Run Monitor from sources
-Make sure that Java 9+ installed and used as default.
 ```
 ./gradlew runMonitor
 ```